Creating User Service

 The _limit parameter controls how many items are returned per request.
 The x-total-count header contains the total number of users, which we’ll use to implement pagination later.

-The UserService depends on HttpClient, which we provide via FetchHttpClient.layer.
-When we use UserService.Default, this dependency is automatically included.
+The UserService depends on HttpClient, which we provide via FetchHttpClient.layer in the static layer property.

 Sign in to save progress